moq-wg/moq-transport/draft-lcurley-moq-transport.md

 HTTP Adaptive Streaming (HAS) has been successful at achieving scale although often at the cost of latency.
 Latency is necessary to correct for variable network throughput.
-Ideally live content is consumed at the same rate it is produced.
+Ideally live content is consumed at the same bitrate it is produced.
 End-to-end latency would be fixed and only subject to encoding and transmission delays.
 Unfortunately, networks have variable throughput, primarily due to congestion.
 Attempting to deliver content encoded at a higher bitrate than the network can support